socketsupply/.github/profile/readme.md

 This would take your biggest operational cost to zero.
 It would mean that there was no middleman between you and your users.
 And it would reduce a mountain of complexity.

-Socket Supply Co. makes it possible for *Web developers* to build desktop and mobile apps for any OS - apps that can connect users directly with or without any server infrastructure requirements.
+Socket Supply Co. makes it possible for *Web developers* to build desktop and mobile apps for any OS - apps that can connect users directly without any server infrastructure requirements.